tpoisot/tpoisot.github.io/_posts/2014-11-24-editorial-boards-gender-bias.md

 byline: Women are under-represented in the editorial boards of ecological journals, even more than their proportion in the population of publishing scientists suggests
 ---

 There is an increasing body of evidence showing that women are at a disadvantage in science.
-They [publish less][lariv], and are discriminated against [in hiring][hir] (by male and female faculty equally).
-They are also under-represented on [editorial boards][eb], and it has been so for a long time.
+They publish less @lari13, and are discriminated against in hiring
+@moss12 (by male and female faculty equally).
+They are also under-represented on editorial boards @cho14, and it has been so for a long time.
 This last study, in particular, motivated me to do a few additional analyses.

 Journals are where the scientific debate happen.
 Editors act as the gatekeeper of this debate; especially so since they can render a decision which is not